biosustain/apoptosis/report.md

-# Statistical report
+# Model Formulation

-This document sets out our statistical model's assumptions, explains its implementation, and presents the results.
+This document sets out our delayed death model formulation and statistical model assumptions, explains its implementation, and presents the results.

 ## Background